icomefromthenet/PointsMachine/README.md

 ## Events Types

-This abstraction is used to group occurances that would cause a calcualtion run in this raid calcualtor an event could a dungeon raid, an outdoor raid, ro a PVP raid.
+This entity is used to group those occurances that would cause a calcualtion run.

+In this raid calcualtor an event could a dungeon raid, an outdoor raid, ro a PVP raid.

 ```php